 AND

-The CommInsure insurance policies that provided such cover included the Total Care Plan, Income Care, Income Care Plus and Income Care Platinum Essential policies.
+The CommInsure insurance policies that provided such cover included the Total Care Plan, Total Care Plan Super, SMSF Plan, Income Care, Income Care Plus, Income Care Platinum, and Essential Cover policies.

-How much will it cost me to join the CommInsure Class Action?
+How much will it cost me to participate in the proposed settlement?

 You do not have to pay any money out of pocket to participate in this class action and no money will be taken from your superannuation account.

 The Applicants each entered into a litigation funding agreement (Funding Agreement) with Woodsford, a litigation funder.
-This means that Woodsford has agreed to pay the Applicants' costs of the CommInsure Class Action, which includes legal fees and third-party costs.
+This means that Woodsford has agreed to pay part of the Applicants' costs of the CommInsure Class Action, which includes legal fees and third-party costs.
+Shine Lawyers has carried, and continues to carry, the balance of the legal fees and third-party costs on a “no win no fee” arrangement.

 Will my contact information be kept private?